logbasex/coding-notes/editors/vim/README.md

-gg                # go to the first line of the document G                 # go to the last line of the document 5G                # go to line 5 f<b>x</b>                # jump to next occurrence of character <b>x</b>
+gg                # go to the first line of the document G                 # go to the last line of the document 5G                # go to line 5
+Ctrl + o          # Retrace your movements in file in backwards Ctrl + i          # Retrace your movements in file in backwards '.                # Jump to last modification line
+`.                # Jump to last modification spot
+f<b>x</b>                # jump to next occurrence of character <b>x</b>
 t<b>x</b>                # jump to before next occurrence of character <b>x</b>
 }                 # jump to next paragraph (or function/block, when editing code)